Egypt Adventure

 Meet your guide in the lobby of your hotel to start your tour.

-After lunch, you are transferred to your hotel.
+then you are transferred back to your hotel for some leisurely time.

 Meal Plan: B,L